MicrosoftDocs/azure-docs/articles/chaos-studio/chaos-studio-private-networking.md

     "registrationState": "Registered",
     ```

-1. Create two subnets in the VNet you want to inject into:
+1. Create two subnets in the VNet you want to inject into (such as the relevant AKS VNet):

     - `ChaosStudioContainerSubnet`
         - Delegate the subnet to `Microsoft.ContainerInstance/containerGroups` service.